 Long Island's Best Young Artists 2008 - mixed media sculpture

-Erica Cirino is a science writer and artist who explores the human connection to nature – wild creatures in particular — in both her writing and art.
+Erica Cirino is a science writer and artist who explores the human connection to nature–wild creatures in particular.

 As a WRITER, Erica covers stories about wildlife and the environment, most often related to biology, conservation and policy.
 Her stories appear in Scientific American, VICE, Ars Technica, Audubon, The Atlantic, New Scientist, Hakai Magazine, Oceans Deeply, Proto and other popular science publications.